philmander/inverted/README.md

 ```

 ###Injecting utilities
-Utilitiy classes can as prototypal objects with singleton scope and injected unobtrusively using property injection
+Utilitiy classes can be written as prototypal objects with singleton scope and injected as dependencies unobtrusively using property injection

 ```javascript